prometheus-operator/prometheus-operator/Documentation/rbac.md

   namespace: default
 ```

-Note that the `ServiceAccountName` also has to actually be used in the `PodTemplate` of the `Deployment` of the Prometheus Operator.
+Note that the `ServiceAccountName` also has to actually be used in `spec.template.spec.serviceAccount` of the `Deployment` of the Prometheus Operator.

 And then a `ClusterRoleBinding`: